mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ### Material UI is a unique use case

 Material UI is downloaded millions of times per month and is one of the most rigorously battle-tested UI libraries on the internet, with a GitHub history spanning all the way back to 2014.
-It's had to make some massive changes along the way to keep up with the times; most recently, migrating from JSS to Emotion from v4 to v5.
+It's had to make some massive changes along the way to keep up with the times; most recently, moving from JSS to Emotion from v4 to v5.
 While those breaking changes did bring many benefits overall, they unfortunately came with a notoriously painful migration experience.

 We learned our lesson!